handiko/handiko/README.md

-### Let the Algorithm Do the Heavy Lifting for You.
+## Let the Math Do the Heavy Lifting for You.
 ![](./gold.png)

 <!--